Realistic watercolor paintings of birds

 Walking through Michael's arts and crafts store in 2014 with his wife and granddaughters, he spied a starter watercolor set; bought it on impulse....and his passion for art quickly returned, a half-century after he had given up watercolors as a teenager.

 Enter Brenda Robert, his daughter Alison's mother-in-law, who is a supremely talented wildlife photographer.
 Her hi-res images of a wide variety of bird species became Nelson's subjects for more than 25 of his paintings.
-Other sources appeared: friends, family, and three professional bird photographers (Glenn Bartley, Jess Findlay, and Peter Brannon) who were gracious enough to grant him permission to interpret their stellar imagery into watercolors.
+Other sources appeared: friends, family, his own photos, and three professional bird photographers (Glenn Bartley, Jess Findlay, and Peter Brannon) who were gracious enough to grant him permission to interpret their stellar imagery into watercolors.

 Nelson Hammer's "Sunset on the Ocean", 1969